 What Do They Look Like

-Other than adult weight, it can be difficult for this breed of chicken to be sexed much earlier than several weeks of age unless vent sexing is used.
+Other than adult weight, it can be difficult to sex this chicken breed much earlier than several weeks of age unless vent sexing is used.

 In order to meet the breed standard as laid out by the APA and poultry associations around the world, Wyandottes must meet several criteria.
 These criteria do vary slightly from association to association.